 Garda Ethnic Liaison Officers are trained to provide specific support and advice to victims of racist incidents.
 If you report an incident of racism, the Gardaí will inform you of the designated Liaison Officer in your area.

-The European Network Against Racism (ENAR) Ireland is a national network of civil society groups who are committed to combating racism and all related forms of discrimination.
-As a member of ENAR Ireland, ICOS is committed to working against racism, and promoting good anti-discrimination policies and procedures in Irish higher education, as well as in the wider community.
+The Irish Network Against Racism (INAR) Ireland is a national network of civil society groups who are committed to combating racism and all related forms of discrimination.
+As a member of INAR, ICOS is committed to working against racism, and promoting good anti-discrimination policies and procedures in Irish higher education, as well as in the wider community.

-ENAR Ireland has a reporting system - iReport - through which racist incidents in Ireland can be recorded.
-By reporting incidents of racism, you allow ENAR Ireland and ICOS to provide evidence to policy makers in Ireland that racism is a reality that needs to be taken seriously.
+INAR Ireland has a reporting system - iReport - through which racist incidents in Ireland can be recorded.
+By reporting incidents of racism, you allow INAR and ICOS to provide evidence to policy makers in Ireland that racism is a reality that needs to be taken seriously.

 If you wish to report a racist incident, you can contact us.
 Any information provided will be handled in the strictest of confidence.
 Remember that it is only by reporting racist incidents that action can be taken.